THE LORDS OF THE EXCHEQUER, THE DESIRES

 Worthless Wealth.—Another risk is, that one may set oneself to acquire things of no real worth.
 In a charming French story a noble pair are introduced who spend their lives in hasty journeys.
 Now they rush off to Palermo—now, to Moscow—again, to Tokio; and what do you suppose for?
 Because they hear that in this country or that there is a match-box to be found of a kind they have not already got in their collection—a match-box covered with blue paper, or

 with brown or yellow—a match-box three inches long or two and a quarter.
 They do not stop to ask what the distinction of the ugly little box may be, but it differs a little from the rest; so, at any cost of time and trouble, they hasten to possess it.
-The collections of any sort, worthy or unworthy; and this craze comes of the natural Desire of possessions implanted in Mansoul.
+The novelist is laughing at the craze people have for collections of any sort, worthy or unworthy; and this craze comes of the natural Desire of possessions implanted in Mansoul.
 But it rests with us that our possessions shall be worthy.
 Let us begin soon to collect a good library of books that we shall always value, of photographs of the works of the great masters; even of postage stamps, if we take the trouble to interest ourselves in the stamps—ask ourselves, for example, why the present German stamps bear the figure of Germania.
 No collection which has not an interest for the mind is worth possession.
 Take this rule, and when you grow up you will not think that silver plate, for instance, is worth owning for its own sake, but for its antiquity, its associations, or for the beauty of its designs.

 The Desire of Power.—Another Desire which stirs in all human breasts is the Desire of Power.
 All children in the nursery have this Desire more or less, but the one who has the most of it rules the rest.
 They play his games, run his errands, let him lord it over them all day long.
 The people who love power most, get power; but if they are good-natured and kind, helpful and generous, clever and merry, they use their power to keep the rest happy, interested, and amused.
-Power si a good thing when it gives us many changes of serving; it is a bad thing when all we care about is to rule.
+Power is a good thing when it gives us many changes of serving; it is a bad thing when all we care about is to rule.

 Ambition, the Desire for power, is not quite the